 Pedestal Access tickets tend to have more availability and can generally be booked a week ahead (excluding holidays and peak dates).
 That said, don’t be put off – I booked in September and was able to get a Crown Access ticket for just 10 days later.
 This may have been a fluke and I was booking that rare ticket for one (cue: violins), but it’s still worth checking.

-Can you buy Statue of Liberty tickets on the day?
+Can you buy tickets on the day?

 Crown Access tickets are not available on the day.
 You can in theory buy both the Reserve Ticket and Pedestal Access tickets on the day but Pedestal Access tickets are popular so it’s not likely they’ll be available on the day.
 If you do try, make sure you buy them at one of the departure points – you can’t buy them on Liberty Island.

-How do you collect Statue of Liberty tickets?
+How do you collect your tickets?